-Academic misconduct is any type of cheating in any assessment, for example:
+Students are required to uphold the values of academic integrity.
+Breaches of academic integrity are considered as academic misconduct.
+Academic misconduct is any type of cheating in any assessment to obtain an unfair advantage, for example:

-- a) Cheating as defined in Regulation 3.49 - b) Plagiarism as defined in Regulation 3.51 - c) Misrepresentation of the results of experimental work or the presentation of fictitious results. - d) Collusion an unauthorised and unattributed collaboration of students in a piece of assessed work. - e) Bribery paying or offering cash or gifts as an inducement for information or to obtain an advantage in an assessment.
+- a) Cheating as defined in Regulation 3.49 - b) Plagiarism as defined in Regulation 3.51 - c) Bribery paying or offering cash or gifts as an inducement for information or to obtain an advantage in an assessment.